codearachnid/acf-addons/README.md

 * Version: **1.0**
 * Requires: **Advance Custom Fields v.
 3.3.9**

 This plugin bolts on addon fields for Elliot Condon's [Advanced Custom Fields](http://www.advancedcustomfields.com).
 It uses a defined libarary of tested and functional fields to activate on your site, future release will include ability to upload or create your own fields.

+This plugin does not store any of the addon code within the repo release.
+Rather this is just an installer that pulls from the supplied source by the **addon field author** (listed below).
+If the remote soure is moved or deleted then installing a field will fail in the interim until you update the plugin with the latest library of repo sources.

-Currently the following fields are included in the library:
+#### Currently the following fields are included in the library:

 * Taxonomy Checkboxes Field by [Future Media](http://futuremedia.gr/)
 * PayPal Item by Mike Rodriguez